How to determine the required sequencing read depth for Illumina Single Cell Prep?

 Handle PIPs properly.
 PIP loss prior to the Synthesize cDNA and Amplify cDNA steps can reduce capture rates by physically removing sample from the workflow before amplification of the soluble cDNA used in library preparation.

-Why Base Sequencing Depth on Input Cells?
+Why start by estimating Sequencing Depth on Input Cells?

 Sequencing depth is calculated based on input cell count because capture rates vary across sample types.
 Input count provides a consistent and controllable metric for planning sequencing depth.
 This standardization helps ensure that the desired sequencing depth is achieved, regardless of the effective cell capture and identification rate.